-Integrative Health Strategies travels two important, intersecting paths of transformation that are re-shaping US healthcare and the health of Americans:
+Integrative Health Strategies specializes in bridging the common ground between two intersecting forces of transformation that are re-shaping U.S. health and healthcare:

 Advancing Integrative Health and Medicine

 We work with leaders in Complementary, Integrative and Functional Medicine whose innovations have been expanding the commonly available therapeutic toolkit to include all licensed therapies, especially those that are still not covered by insurance.

 We help address the remaining historic constraints on access to integrative health therapies and professionals — even when they are combined with conventional care to treat chronic conditions such as pain.
 We develop and present strategies at the federal and state levels to ensure that policy and health insurance regulators have the latest and best information about the outcomes and patient experiences with integrative care.
 (See the description of CoverMyCare.org on the Portfolio page.)